ademb2/ademb2/README.md

 # 💫 About Me:
 I'm a data scientist focused on solving impactful problems with practical, efficient solutions.
 My approach is to deeply understand the problem, weigh trade-offs like cost, time, and impact, and implement the best-fitting solution.

 I work with machine learning, large language models (LLMs), and computer vision to extract insights from data and drive decision-making across various fields.
-While I’ve done work in healthcare, improving operational efficiency and patient outcomes, my skills apply to any data-driven challenge.
+While I have experience in the healthcare sector, I'm passionate about leveraging AI to create meaningful solutions across all domain.